 When she was 17 years old and graduating as the valedictorian of Avondale High School in Dekalb County, Georgia, Stacey Abrams very nearly didn’t make it inside the Governor’s Mansion.
 She and her family took public transportation to the event and security, thinking the family didn’t have an invitation, tried to turn them away.
 Flash forward nearly 30 years later, and Abrams is one step closer to becoming Georgia’s next governor.
 On Tuesday, she made history by becoming the first Black woman to win a major party’s nomination for governor in the nation.
 If she wins on November 6, 2018, Abrams – who defeated Stacey Evans – will also become the state’s and the country’s first Black female governor and the first Democrat in the office since 2003.
 While Abrams will owe her victory to her platform – including eliminating cash bail, raising the minimum wage, and expanding pre-K – it’ll also be the hard work of her female-driven team that will push her to this post.
 This includes Genny Castillo, a New Yorker of Dominican descent who currently serves as a senior political advisor for Abrams’ campaign.

 Castillo, who moved to Suwanee, Georgia as a teenager, first started working with Abrams after she became the house minority leader for the Georgia General Assembly.
-As Team Abrams celebrates its success and prepares for the battle ahead – Abrams faces an uphill battle to the Governor’s Mansion, likely against Lt.
+As Team Abrams celebrates its success and prepares for the challenge ahead – Abrams faces an uphill battle to the Governor’s Mansion, likely against Lt.
 Gov. Casey Cagle – Castillo hopped on a phone call with me to discuss her career in politics, working in a team made up of women of color, and how her heritage is an asset.

 Editor’s Note: This interview has been edited and condensed for clarity.